rubin-in2p3/qserv-ingest-schema/README.md

     └── v9
 ```

 For each catalog different version of the schema are available and identified by directory `v<x>` (e.g. `v0`, `v8`): this allow to unambiguously identify the schema and synchronise them with the qserv ingest release.

 Starting from Qserv version `2022.1.1-rc1`, the version number is the same of the `Replication Client version`, as shown in the above [table](#Compatibility).

-We set the `v0` as the version used before qserv `2022.1.1-rc1` because compatibility with replication client is not clear or unknown.
+We set the `v0` as the version used before qserv `2022.1.1-rc1` because compatibility with replication client is either not clear or unknown.

 Note, for `dc2_object_run2_2i_dr6_wfd` also a DPDD-like schema is available under `dc2_object_run2_2i_dr6_wfd/dpdd`.

 ## Use a schema